Anderson High School

 The purpose of this organization shall be to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, and to develop character in the students of Anderson High School.

-Candidates who are eligible by the GPA requirement will receive a copy of the Student Information Card by September 21st .
-These are due September 29th, 2016 at 12:45pm to room 215.
-Candidates will be notified by October 11th of the decision of the Faculty Council.
-The Induction Ceremony for this year will be held on Sunday afternoon, October 23rd, 2016 in the Performing Arts Center (the Theater) at 2:30 pm, followed by a reception in the cafeteria.
-New NHS Members and returning NHS Senior Members need to meet in the cafeteria at 2:00 pm, to line up and to practice reciting the NHS Pledge.
-Parents should report directly to the Anderson Performing Arts Center (the Theater), and be seated between 1:30 and 1:55 pm.
-The NHS Induction Ceremony will begin promptly at 2:00 pm.
+Candidates who are eligible by the GPA requirement will receive a copy of the Student Information Card.
+These are due September 22nd, 2017 at 12:45pm to room 140.
+Candidates will be notified by October 6th of the decision of the Faculty Council.
+The Induction Ceremony for this year will be held on Saturday afternoon, October 28th, 2017 at Westover Hills Church at 2:30 pm.
+New NHS Members and returning NHS Senior Members need to meet at Westover Hills Church at 2:00pm, to line up and to practice reciting the NHS Pledge.
+Parents should report directly to Westover Hills Church.
+The NHS Induction Ceremony will begin promptly at 2:30 pm.